Next Start

 So how does one train to work on gas and diesel engines?

-Working on diesel engines requires a specific type of training, which is why many technicians choose to complete a training program such as Universal Technical Institute’s Diesel Technology program.1
+Working on diesel engines requires a specific type of training, which is why many aspiring technicians choose to complete a training program such as Universal Technical Institute’s Diesel Technology program.1

-In this 45-week program, you can learn the basic mechanical functions of combustion engines.7 Foundational courses build your base knowledge from the ground up, teaching you how to diagnose, repair and replace gas and diesel engines.
-From here, you can move on to specialized advanced training on trucks and engines from leading brands.11
+In this 45-week program, you can learn the basic mechanical functions of combustion engines.7 Foundational diesel courses build your base knowledge from the ground up, teaching you how to diagnose, repair and replace gas and diesel engines.
+From here, you can move on to specialized advanced training on trucks and engines from leading brands.

-In the program, you’ll learn:
+In the program, you’ll learn topics such as:

-• Truck Brakes and Chassis: Training on complete trucks in a real-world shop environment, you’ll learn to perform service, repairs and electronic diagnosis on foundation and anti-lock brake systems, as well as air brakes and hydraulic brakes.18
+• Truck brakes and chassis: Training on complete trucks in a real-world shop environment, you’ll learn to perform service, repairs and electronic diagnosis on foundation and anti-lock brake systems, as well as air brakes and hydraulic brakes.18

-• Truck Preventive Maintenance: Receive instruction on basic truck wheel alignment procedures and learn how to perform original equipment manufacturer recommended maintenance and Department of Transportation annual safety checks.
+• Truck preventive maintenance: Receive instruction on basic truck wheel alignment procedures and learn how to perform original equipment manufacturer recommended maintenance and Department of Transportation annual safety checks.

-• Diesel Engines: Learn the principles of operation of four-stroke engines including diesel combustion fundamentals and other characteristics unique to diesel engines.
+• Diesel engines: Learn the principles of operation of four-stroke engines including diesel combustion fundamentals and other characteristics unique to diesel engines.

-• Diesel Fuel Systems: Discover how to safely diagnose and repair mechanical and electronically controlled diesel fuel-injection systems.
+• Diesel fuel systems: Discover how to safely diagnose and repair mechanical and electronically controlled diesel fuel-injection systems.

-• Transportation Refrigeration: Learn to service and repair major components on a transport refrigeration unit.
+• Transportation refrigeration: Learn to service and repair major components on a transport refrigeration unit.

-Additionally, UTI’s Diesel Technology program is accredited by the ASE Education Foundation, a non-profit organization that evaluates technician training programs against standards developed by the automotive, truck and collision industries.16
+Additionally, UTI’s Diesel Technology program is accredited by the ASE Education Foundation, a nonprofit organization that evaluates technician training programs against standards developed by the automotive, truck and collision industries.16

 Overall, gas and diesel engines have similarities and differences.
 As the transportation industry continues to evolve due to changes in technology, a new generation of technicians who can work on both types of engines will be needed to step up to the challenge.